ruivieira/marktask/README.md

 - Filter tasks based on completion status.
 - Filter out or include overdue tasks with the `--overdue` option.
 - Output tasks in plain text or JSON format for easy consumption by other tools.
+- Filter tasks within a specific date range using `--from` and `--to` options.

 ## Installation